Bhutan

 Kingdom of Bhutan

-There are no formal diplomatic relations between Bulgaria and Bhutan.
-This means that Bulgaria does not have an Embassy in the Bhutanese capital city of Thimphu, and Bhutan does not have an Embassy accredited to Bulgaria in a third country.
-The Bulgarian Embassy in New Delhi, India, serves Bulgarian citizens in Bhutan.
+There are no formal diplomatic relations between the Republic of Bulgaria and the Kingdom of Bhutan.
+For this reason, neither Bulgaria has its own Embassy in the capital of Bhutan — Thimphu, nor Bhutan has an accredited to Bulgaria Embassy from a third country.
+Bhutan is serviced by the Bulgarian Embassy in New Delhi, India.

-Embassy of the Republic of Bulgaria in India
+Embassy of the Republic of Bulgaria in New Delhi, India

 Address: 16/17 Chandragupta Marg, Chanakyapuri, New Delhi – 110021